 Sometimes, VPN Error 812 can occur due to inadequate access rights.

-In such a situation, it is advised you straightforwardly contact your network administrator.
-Ask them to update your permissions and make sure that all the protocol and network authentication permissions are correct.
+In such a situation, you are advised to contact your network administrator.
+Ask them to update your permissions and ensure all protocols and network authentication permissions are correct.

 When none of the above fixes work, the best possible thing is to contact your VPN Provider.
-Every VPN developer has a list of the most common issues affecting their products, hence in most cases, they will understand the issue, and have a corresponding solution for it.
+Every VPN developer has a list of the most common issues affecting their products; hence in most cases, they will understand the issue and have a corresponding solution.

-The above fixes of VPN Error 812 works for Windows 10, Windows 8.1, Windows 8, Windows 7 and Windows XP.
+The above fixes of VPN Error 812 work for Windows 11 and Windows 10 too.

 Do you have other workarounds for the VPN Error 812?
 Share it with us in the comments section below!